open-energy-transition/geothermal-modelling/README.md

 ## Solver options

 The model requires a solver to be installed to perform the optimisations.
-The following solvers can be used with PyPSA-Eur and can be set in the config files:
+The following solvers can be used with PyPSA-Earth and can be set in the config files:

 - [Gurobi](https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer)
 - [Cplex](https://www.ibm.com/products/ilog-cplex-optimization-studio)